VikasGudhe/TopicModelingTechYT/README.md

 ## Conclusion

 This project is aimed at analyzing the Kaggle dataset "YouTuber's Saying Things" and extracting useful insights from it using topic modeling.
 By performing the above-mentioned methodology, we can visualize the topics of the data and analyze the results to gain insights.
-Note that the results may not be entirely accurate due to the limitations of the dataset.
+Note that the results were not entirely accurate due to the limitations of the dataset.